Before you come to Ireland

 There are some general rules which apply regardless of the reason why you are coming to Ireland.

 UK nationals: People who are citizens of the United Kingdom (UK) are entitled to live in Ireland without any conditions or restrictions.

 EEA and Switzerland: In general, nationals of EEA countries or Switzerland, have the right to enter Ireland.
-The EEA is the EU plus Norway, Iceland and Lichtenstein.
 You do not need a visa but you will need a valid passport or identity card in order to land.
 You are generally entitled to live in Ireland if you are employed or self-employed.
-You are entitled to come here to study or retire here if you meet certain conditions.
+You can to come here to study or retire here if you meet certain conditions.